binary-butterfly/validataclass/docs/05-dataclasses.md

 without this field will fail validation.

-Sometimes you want optional fields **without** default values though: If a string field uses `Default('')` for example, it will always have a string value (either empty or not empty), and you cannot distinguish whether the field was missing in the input dictionary or whether the field was literally an empty string.
+Sometimes you want optional fields **without** default values though: If a string field uses `Default('')` for example, it will always have a string value (either empty or not empty), and you cannot distinguish whether the field was omitted in the input dictionary or whether the user explicitly set the field to an empty string.

 One solution is to use `Default(None)` instead: If the field is `None`, you know that the field did not exist in the input dictionary.